GLPI – P1 Install GLPI on Proxmox Full Step-by-Step Guide

 sudo mysql_secure_installation

-Step 3: Create a database and administrator user
+🛢 Step 3: Create Database and Administrator User

 sudo mysql